Skip to Content

 Private transfer or Uber

-A popular alternative is to use Uber to get to Lyon city centre.
-We love using Uber during our travels because you avoid getting ripped off by disingenuous taxi drivers.
+A popular alternative is to use Uber to get to Lyon city center.
+We love using Uber during our travels because we avoid getting ripped off by disingenuous taxi drivers.
 In addition, payments and directions are all managed within the app, making it a worry-free experience.

 You can download the Uber app here, and don't forget to use our invitation code to get a free ride: sebastienc221ue.